newsdev/elex/README.rst

 ELEX
 ====

 Get database-ready election results from the Associated Press Election API v2.0.
+An API key from AP is required.

 Designed to be fast, friendly, and largely agnostic to stack/language/database choice.
 Basic usage is as simple as: